Vadimcha/MyWheatherApp/README.md

 # MyWheatherApp
-I will be trying to create a weather app using HTML, sass, python Django, Wheather Api and beautifoul soup
+I'd been trying to create a weather app using HTML, sass, python Django, Wheather Api and beautifoul soup